Our monthly educational meetings include guest speakers, unusual bird sightings, refreshments,

 8:05 p.m.
 Educational Program

-More detailed information about the May program will be available in our May 2017 Quail newsletter available in the 3rd week of April.
+More detailed information about the September 2017 program will be available in our September 2017 Quail newsletter, available mid-August.